Gerdy left mark at Davidson as a player, person

-Moving on Gerdy had hoped to play in the NBA, but Davidson rarely had pro scouts watching its games.
+Gerdy had hoped to play in the NBA, but Davidson rarely had pro scouts watching its games.
 The New Jersey Nets took Gerdy in the third round of the 1979 draft.
 He had a fine camp, but the two players taken ahead of him had guaranteed contracts, and the Nets let him go.

 He spent an injury-shortened season with the Maine Lumberjacks of the Continental Basketball Association, then had a tryout with the Golden State Warriors before he decided to get on with his life.

 Pritchett, who coached and scouted for so many years, thinks the NBA made a huge mistake.

 "People laugh at me for this, but I always say there were three players I saw who you couldn't stop - David Thompson and Bill Walton, they got all the press clippings - and John Gerdy."